 Riad Dar Soufa in Rabat – The best Moroccan breakfast of our trip!

-Besides the traditional breads and Moroccan pancakes – batbout, khobz, beghrir, rghaif and orange juice, Riad Dar Soufa went the extra mile and brought us a variety of fruits, but also the best sweet bread I’ve ever had.
+Besides the traditional bread and Moroccan pancakes – batbout, khobz, beghrir, rghaif and orange juice, Riad Dar Soufa went the extra mile and brought us a variety of fruits, but also the best sweet bread I’ve ever had.